 Doris (Swanson) Johnson '66 has family connections extending all the way back to Bethel's founder.
 Over a lifetime of giving, she and her husband Dennis '63, who passed away in 2019, have made their own connections with generations of students, who will continue to be impacted by the Johnsons' legacy far into the future.

 By Michelle Westlund '83, senior content specialist

-There are so many ways you can leave a legacy of love and equip a Bethel student to change the world.
-If you're interested in learning more about IRA rollovers or other creative giving options, contact Bethel University's advancement team at 651.638.6990 or visit bethel.edu/giving.
+There are so many ways you can leave a servant-based legacy and impact a Bethel student.
+If you're interested in learning more about charitable gift annuities or other creative giving options, contact Bethel University's advancement team at 651.635.8053 or visit bethel.edu/planned-giving.